OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:13

-> Yet these things You have concealed in Your heart;
+> Yet these things You have hidden in Your heart;
 > I know that this is within You:

 ## Job 10:14

 > If I sin, then You would take note of me,
-> And would not acquit me of my guilt.
+> And would not absolve me of my guilt.

 ## Job 10:15

 > If I am wicked, woe to me!
 > But if I am righteous, I dare not lift up my head.
-> I am full of shame, and conscious of my misery.
+> I am full of shame, and aware of my misery.

 ## Job 10:16